mrtnzrm2/LinkNodeCommunity/README.md

 # LinkCommunities
- Link community algorithm applied to weightred and directed networks.
+ Link community algorithm applied to weighted and directed networks.